 The lung of the planet extends through most of South America.
 Covering with its great green cloak a large part of various countries.
 Among all these countries, Peru is fortunate to occupy a part of this beautiful and unique green mantle.
-While Machu Picchu is considered the jewel of the Inca empire, Manu National Park could be considered the cherry of the dessert in matters of the jungle and wild nature.
+While Machu Picchu is considered the jewel of the Inca Empire, Manu National Park could be considered the cherry of the dessert in matters of the jungle and wild nature.
 It is a remote place and isolated from the biggest places in the cities.
+This beautiful park is one of the last bastions of this fragile ecosystem that is continuously attacked by companies.
 That is why together with Machu Travel Peru we have prepared a small article about the Manu National Park in the Amazon Jungle in Peru.

 The Manu national park in the Amazon jungle in Peru is located in the southeast of Peru, in the department of Madre de Dios, very close to Cusco.
 If you are in the surroundings of Cusco you can take the opportunity to enter one of the most amazing sectors within all of Peru.

 One of the dreams of every traveler is to be able to enter the Amazon and see the varied biological diversity that is within it.
 Manu National Park is one of the most conserved sectors within the Peruvian Amazon.
 The Manu National Park is not the only sector protected from external influences, there are other wonderful places in the Peruvian Amazon to explore, such as the Tambopata National Reserve that borders Bolivia or even the Pacaya Samiria National Reserve in the north of the country.

 The Manu National park in the Amazon jungle in Peru was created in 1973 and is composed of up to 2 million hectares.
 Thanks to its high biological diversity, it was declared a World Heritage Site by UNESCO in 1987 and a Biosphere Reserve in 1977.